repoze/repoze.workflow/docs/usage.rst

    get_workflow(Content, 'security', context=someotherobject)

-If there is a more specific workflow matching the interface associated with ``someotherobject`` based on an ordered match against each workflow that matches this content type with an elector, that workflow will be chosen first.
+When a context is passed, if there is a more specific workflow matching the interface associated with ``someotherobject`` based on an ordered match against each workflow that matches this content type with an elector, that workflow will be chosen first.
 Otherwise, a workflow that matches the content type without an elector will be chosen.

 If no workflow matches the content type, ``None`` is returned from ``get_workflow``.